 Summer associates at Gupta Wessler are given an unparalleled opportunity to take responsibility for challenging legal research and writing projects that directly contribute to public-interest advocacy at the highest levels.
 They work on briefs filed in the U.S. Supreme Court and other appellate courts on issues of first impression, analyze cutting-edge law and policy issues, and work with lawyers on a range of substantive matters.
 We vow never to occupy our students with the busywork assignments typical of large firms.
 We strive to ensure that each student leaves the firm with high-quality writing samples for use in applications for judicial clerkships, public interest fellowships, and other competitive positions.
 To the extent possible, we try to expose students to a range of activities, such as moot courts, strategy sessions, client meetings, and oral arguments.

-How to apply: We have completed the hiring process for summer 2017, and will begin considering candidates for the summer of 2018 in the fall.
+How to apply: We will begin considering candidates for the summer of 2018 in August 2017.
 Interested students should email a cover letter, resume, transcript, three references, and writing samples to email@example.com.
 Applications will be reviewed on a rolling basis.
 We are committed to considering applicants from all schools and backgrounds, and actively seek applications from women and underrepresented groups.

 Guidance on writing samples: We encourage multiple writing samples (legal or nonlegal) that reflect a student’s most challenging work so far–not just cookie-cutter assignments for first-year legal writing courses.
 Scholarly papers are welcome (including college papers), but we prefer to also see at least one in-depth advocacy piece or legal memorandum.
 We also like to see non-legal writing that reveals a student’s general interests and writing ability.
 We prefer whole documents to excerpts.
 Samples that have been edited or commented upon by others are perfectly fine so long as that fact is noted.
 To facilitate blind review, each writing sample should be submitted as a separate PDF file, omitting the applicant’s identifying information (such as name and law school).